gulzarali19/gulzarali19.github.io/_pages/projects.md

 Simulation of Fluid Flow through Porous Media
 ======
-This project focuses on the dynamics of fluid flow within porous materials, often found in natural formations like soil or engineered materials like filters.
-By using computational fluid dynamics (CFD), we simulate how fluids move through these porous structures, analyzing factors such as permeability and saturation.
-The insights gained can be applied to optimize material design or understand natural processes in environmental engineering.
+This project is oriented to the modelling of imbibition process inn porous media and validations with experiments.
+First phase of this project was to validate wash-burn Equation with Simulation Results.
+Then we modify paper parameters in order to get max time and slowest flow rate.
+In our analysis we have done simulations with water and castor oil.
+Application of this project is vast, often found in natural formations like soil or engineered materials like filter papers.
+Making it very important field of study specially in geosciences.
+In our project, it is more inclined toward engineered porous media, where we find suitable parameters for paper to be used in these small fluidic sensors known as flexible time-temperature Indicators FTTIs.
 [>>Click here to View Project Poster](/images/projects/final_year_Poster.pdf)

 ![Fluid Flow through Porous Media](/images/projects/saturation_3D.gif){:width="400px" height="300px"}